thephpleague/csv/docs/9.0/interoperability/escape-formula-injection.md

 }
 ```

-<p class="message-warning">Even though we provide the <code>EscapeFormula</code> formatter I must stress out that this is in no way a bulletproof method.
-This prevention mechanism only works if <strong>you know how the CSV export will be consumed</strong>.
-In any other cases, you are better of leaving the filtering to the consuming client and report any found security concern to their respective security channel.</p>
+<p class="message-warning">Even though the <code>EscapeFormula</code> formatter is provided it must stress out that
+this is in no way a bulletproof method.
+This prevention mechanism only works if <strong>you know how the CSV export
+will be consumed</strong>.
+In any other cases, you are better of leaving the filtering to the consuming client and
+report any found security concern to their respective security channel.</p>